Gold rates remain unchanged in Pakistan

-Gold rates in Pakistan remained unchanged on Thursday, despite a slight increase in the international rate.
-The yellow metal held steady at Rs221,000 per tola in the country, while the international rate witnessed an increase of $2 per ounce.
+Gold rates in Pakistan remained unchanged on Monday, with a slight increase in the international rate.
+The yellow metal held steady at Rs223,600 per tola in the country, while the international rate witnessed an increase of $3 per ounce.

-The 10-gram gold was sold at Rs189,472, unchanged from the previous close, according to rates shared by the All Pakistan Gems and Jewellers Sarafa Association (APGJSA).
+The 10-gram gold was sold at Rs191,701, unchanged from the previous close, according to rates shared by the All Pakistan Gems and Jewellers Sarafa Association (APGJSA).

-On Wednesday, gold prices in Pakistan had increased by Rs2,600 per tola.
+On Saturday, gold prices in Pakistan had increased by Rs3,100 per tola.

 Meanwhile, silver rates remained stable at Rs2,620 per tola.